dan-v/copperheados-stack/README.md

 * Initial build should automatically kick off (it will take a few hours).
 * After build finishes, a factory image should be uploaded to the S3 bucket '\<stackname>-release'.
 From this bucket, download the file '\<device>-factory-latest.tar.xz'.
 * Use this factory image and follow the instructions on flashing your device: https://copperhead.co/android/docs/install
-* After successful flash, your device will now have CopperheadOS on it and be able to perform OTA updates going forward.
+* After successfully flashing your device, you will now be running CopperheadOS and all future updates will happen through built in OTA mechanism.

 ## FAQ
 1. <b>Should I use copperheados-stack?</b> That's up to you.
 Use at your own risk.